dayanruben/app-platform/docs/renderer.md

 ### `@ContributesRenderer`

-All factory implementations rely on the dependency injection framework kotlin-inject-anvil to discover and initialize renderers.
+All factory implementations rely on the dependency injection framework `kotlin-inject-anvil` or Metro to discover and initialize renderers.
 When the factory is created, it builds the `RendererComponent`, which parent is the app component.
 The `RendererComponent` lazily provides all renderers using the multibindings feature.
-To participate in the lookup, renderers must tell kotlin-inject-anvil which models they can render.
+To participate in the lookup, renderers must tell `kotlin-inject-anvil` or Metro which models they can render.
 This is done through a component interface, which automatically gets generated and added to the renderer scope by using the [`@ContributesRenderer` annotation](https://github.com/amzn/app-platform/blob/main/kotlin-inject-extensions/contribute/public/src/commonMain/kotlin/software/amazon/app/platform/inject/ContributesRenderer.kt).

 Which `Model` type is used for the binding is determined based on the super type.
 In the following example